pkro/linux_notes/readme.md

 Install remmina (remote desktop client) on the workstation (NOT the server) to access it.

+- `systemctl set-default multi-user.target` to disable autostart of the desktop
+- `systemctl set-default graphical.target` to revert

 ### Adding a disk

 - to identify devices to disk models: `sudo lshw -businfo -c disk`